 Women can also try some natural treatments for pregnancy acne.

 Zinc is an essential mineral that supports protein synthesis and cell division.
-According to the National Institutes of Health (NIH), women who are pregnant or lactating have a higher risk of developing zinc deficiency.
+According to the

 The health risks of zinc deficiency include: